-We invite you to submit an application for financial support to carry out a cultural cooperation project between Québec and the UK in 2019 and 2020.
+Submit a proposal for financial support to carry out a research trip between Québec and the UK!

 Québec and the United Kingdom are dedicated to the importance of culture, technology and research in their societies, and while they share a common heritage, Quebec’s identity is anchored in its cultural productions and creative industries, making this province a cultural beacon renowned in Canada for its innovation and audacity.

 The QC-UK Connections scheme promotes international exchange projects involving artists, directors, authors, and other cultural workers.
 Through funding and support, we encourage a cultural dialogue leading to better mutual understanding between the two societies.

 Read more about the seven cultural cooperation projects supported by the Quebec government and the British Council in 2017-2018.